Healthdirect Free Australian health advice you can count on.

 How can sodium impact my health?

-Too much sodium in your diet is linked to high blood pressure, which can lead to:
+Having too much sodium in your diet increases your risk of high blood pressure, which can cause:

 Hyponatraemia